ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Methodology

-Figure \ref{fig:gauss_predict} illustrates the predicted results of the Gaussian Process.
-The red line illustrates the Gaussian Process's initial prediction for a new subject.
-After adjusting this prediction, we obtain the blue line which is the final result of the Gaussian Process.
-The brown line is the ground truth.
-The adjustment from initial prediction to final result is based on two factors: \begin{itemize} \item Because of the image acquisition condition, the image of a subject can be shifted, however, the rate of change of the center of the image along the slices remains unchanged.
-Therefore, it is possible to correctly predict the center of brain regions by translating the initial prediction by a value $\alpha$. \item The value $\alpha$ is estimated based on a basis that, for each subject, we used a combination of ASM-OF, CNN, and CRF to find the positions of region II and III based on the proposed algorithm.
-Then we consider the center of all the images in region II and III.
-By compare the deviation with the result of the Gaussian Process and taking the mean value, we obtain the desired value of $\alpha$. \end{itemize}
+\begin{itemize} \item By various image acquisition conditions, an image of a subject can be shifted but usually, the changing rate of the image center along each slice may remain unchanged.
+Hence, it is possible to correctly predict the center of the brain region by translating the initial prediction with a value $\alpha$. \item For each subject, one can firstly combine ASM-OF, CNN, and CRF to detect two regions II and III.
+Next, one can consider centers of all images in both two regions, compare the deviation among predicted results by Gaussian processes, and compute the mean value as a desired value of $\alpha$. \end{itemize}